-As the professional organization representing pharmacists, physicians, nurses and other professionals who manage medications for large patient populations, AMCP will work with ICER and other value framework developers to examine methodologies and economic models that provide health care providers and patients with information to inform treatment options.
 AMCP appreciates your consideration of the concerns outlined above and looks forward to continuing work on these issues with ICER.
+Furthermore, AMCP encourages ICER to use AMCP and its members as a resource as AMCP members have a wealth of knowledge and experience in evaluating RWE and pharmacoeconomic information for credibility and relevance.
 If you have any questions regarding AMCP's comments or would like further information, please contact me at 703-683-8416 or scantrell@amcp.org.